 Well, at least it’s keeping in the spirit of St. Patrick’s day!
 Wonder if we should now call these “Guinness-cut scones” or “pint sized scones?”

 While the scones are baking, blend up a bowl of fresh whipped cream.
-If you usually buy the canned stuff, you’re going to love how easy it is to make this.
-(It just works out your forearm muscles a little.)
-A little carton of whipping cream can do more than just make your coffee blonde.
+If you usually buy the canned stuff, you’re going to love how easy it is to make fresh whipped cream.
+It’s a great workout for your forearms, plus it tastes better.
 With nothing but a whisk and a sprinkle of sugar you can mix it into the softest, creamiest whipped cream you’ve ever had.

+Now, I really love my scones with a cup of tea or hot coffee.
+But since my friends Jim and Beth only had English tea cups in their kitchen, we thought that would be sacrilegious.
 They’ve lived across the pond and swore to me that Guinness for breakfast is not just acceptable, but normal.
 So, here’s a toast to a real Irish breakfast for St. Patrick’s Day.
 Cheers!

-12 oz all purpose flour
+- 12 oz all purpose flour

-1 tsp baking soda
+- 1 tsp baking soda

 - 3 tbs sugar

-2) Chop butter into flour and work with fingers until it resembles breadcrumbs.
+Chop butter into flour and work with fingers until it resembles breadcrumbs.
 Add raisins and enough buttermilk to bind the mixture into a workable dough.

-3) Form a ball and knead a couple of times.
+Form a ball and knead a couple of times.
 Roll out to ½ inch thickness.
 Cut with cookie cutter (or a glass) and place on baking sheet.

-4) Bake in oven at 375 for 10 -12 minutes.
+Bake in oven at 375 for 10 -12 minutes.